 Prerequisites: The Word Connector is a Premium connector.
 You need to test this lab with a trial premium subscription.

-When using the Word Connector, the designer will ask you to start a premium trial or you must hace activated the Community license (see lab 0).
+When using the Word Connector, the designer will ask you to start a premium trial or you must have activated the Community license (see lab 0).

-The files for the lab can be downloaded from the lab Github : the file name is
+The files for the lab can be downloaded from the lab GitHub : the file name is

 Tasks: